hammerheim-game/hammerheim-rules/7-equipment.md

 _Two Handed:__ A model armed with a Ball and Chain may not use a shield, buckler or additional weapon in close combat.
-If the model is equipped with a shield he will still get a +1 bonus to his armor save against shooting.
+If the model is equipped with a shield he will still get a +1 bonus to his armour save against shooting.

-__Incredible Force:__ Because the Ball and Chain is so heavy, normal armor does very little to protect against it.
-No armor saves are allowed against wounds caused by a Ball and Chain.
+__Incredible Force:__ Because the Ball and Chain is so heavy, normal armour does very little to protect against it.
+No armour saves are allowed against wounds caused by a Ball and Chain.
 In addition, any hit from a Ball and Chain is very likely to take off someone’s head (or at least break some ribs!).
 Therefore, any hit that successfully wounds will do 1D3 wounds instead of 1.

 __Cumbersome:__ Because the Ball and Chain is so heavy, a model equipped with one may carry no other weapons or equipment.
 In addition, only a model under the influence of Mad Cap Mushrooms has the strength to wield a ball and chain.